baturayfuruncu/dsa210-trump-tariff-stock/README.md

 Overall, these findings suggest that tariff-related Twitter activity alone was not sufficient to consistently influence broad U.S. stock market performance, highlighting the importance of considering market expectations, policy context, and data granularity in financial impact studies.

-## Use of AI Tools

-Portions of this project were completed with assistance from AI tools (ChatGPT).
-AI support was used for:
-- debugging code,
-- clarifying errors,
-- verifying methodology,
-- organizing steps, and
-- refining explanations.

-All coding, analysis, data collection, and final decisions were performed by me.

 ### Machine Learning Results and Interpretation

 A linear regression model was trained to predict daily market volatility, measured as the absolute return of the S&P 500, using tariff-related tweet frequency and trading volume as input features.
 The model achieved an R² of approximately 0.35 on the test set, indicating moderate explanatory power, which is reasonable given the volatile nature of daily financial data.